Crime recording process

-The Police Act 1996 Section 44 (2 and 3) states that the Home Secretary can require chief constables of forces in England and Wales to provide statistical data.
-He or she can also specify the form in which this data is given.
+The Police Act 1996 section 44 (2 and 3) states that the Home Secretary can require chief constables of forces in England and Wales to provide statistical data.
+They can also specify the form in which this data is given.

 The Home Secretary uses these powers to require chief constables to give regular data on the number of crimes they record.
 This data must be recorded in accordance with the Home Office Crime Recording Rules (formerly referred to as the Home Office Counting Rules or HOCR).
 These rules aim to bring more consistency to the process of creating and maintaining crime records at force level.

 The Crime Recording Rules also promote a victim-oriented approach to crime recording.
-This means that a belief by the victim that a crime has occurred is, in most cases, enough to justify its recording as a crime.
+This means that a victim’s belief that a crime has occurred is, in most cases, enough to justify its recording as a crime.

-The crime recording process used by the police can be divided into six stages, which are set out below.
+The police use a crime recording process that can be divided into six stages, which are set out below.

 1. Incident reporting and recording